artbat/bus-stop-test/docs/about.md

-# Le ID Test
+# So you know HTML, CSS & JavaScript?

 DigitasLBi has one of the strongest front-end engineering teams in London.

-We write HTML, CSS & JavaScript, and get excited by the ever evolving modern front-end development stack: Git, Grunt, Node.js, Require.js, Bower, MV\* architectures, TDD, Automation, Responsive *etc*.
+We write HTML, CSS & JavaScript, and get excited by the ever evolving modern front-end development stack: Git, Grunt, Node.js, Require.js, Bower, MV\* architectures, TDD, Automation, Responsive, *etc*.

 We're looking for talented developers who are passionate about HTML, CSS & JavaScript, who take pride in their code, and who want to build what's next.

+## The test

 This test is designed to assess your interest and experience in front-end web development.
-We want to see your code, your approach, and your talent!
+We want to see your code, your approach, and your talent.

-## The test

-This test is about buses.
+The test is about buses.
 From time to time in London you'll need to catch a bus.
 Some lucky bus stops have live departure boards, but not all do.

 That's where you come in.
-As part of this assessment, we'd like you to build an app to show live a depature board for any bus stop in London.
+As part of this assessment, we'd like you to build an app to show live a departure board for any bus stop in London.

 ## What you need to build

-The requirements for the bus departure board app are pretty simple:
+The minimum requirements for the bus departure board app are pretty simple:

 1. Make sure there's a map, which lets you find any stop in London
-1. Make sure a user can see all imminent departures for a specific stop
+1. Make sure a user can select a specific stop, and see its imminent departures

-You can use the data how you like, just make sure to address the above.

 That's it.
 We leave the design & user-experience to you.